MrKiwix/MrKiwix/README.md

 ### Hi there 👋

 - 🌱  I’m currently studying robotics at EPFL.
-I've just started my master's degree and look forward to learning a bunch of new things !
+I'm pursuing my master's degree and look forward to learning a bunch of new things !

 - 📫 How to reach me: lucas.maneff@epfl.ch
 <!--